bloomen/svmegn/README.md

 ## TODO

 * Give access to the trained model
+* Add Eigen sparse matrix support
-* Add support for probas
+* Add support for probas/values
 * Add support for cross-validation
-* Add Eigen sparse matrix support
+* Address warnings on all platforms
 * Add more tests
-* Address warnings on all platforms
+* Measure test coverage
+* Extensive doc